 The comics have a powerful demon easily rip off Angel's hands and feet with his bare hands.
 And Whistler rips Angel's stomach out.

-Also used in Season 5 to emphasize Willow's newfound magical strength.
+Also used to emphasize Willow's newfound magical strength.
 Glory effortlessly knocks Buffy, the resident badass, around week after week; until the finale only Willow manages to make her feel pain.

 Adam is another villain to casually see off Buffy at their first encounter.